A close up of groom and bride holding hands with champagne on their wedding day

 1. CHOOSE WEDDING INVITATIONS

-With 10 months leading up to your wedding day, it’s time to explore wedding invitation designs.
+With 10 months leading up to your wedding day, it’s time to explore wedding invitation designs (unless you're getting married abroad, then invitations should be sent 12-18 months before).
 This is your guests’ first teaser of your big day, so make sure your save the date cards and wedding invitations reflect your theme and formality.
-It’s worth exploring wedding invitation trends for some lovely new ideas, such as hand-painted illustrations of the venue or stationary packs that have various components such as a menu, map and RSVP card within the design.
-Remember that if you are getting married abroad, wedding invitations should be sent out well in advance — usually 12-18 months before the event.
+We recommend buying a sample of your stationary before ordering.
+This will help you refine the design, but also spot any typos!
+Need some inspiration?
+It’s worth exploring our wedding invitations guide for some lovely new trend ideas.

 2. ORDER YOUR WEDDING DRESS